Lili Reinhart

 Lili Pauline Reinhart (born September 13, 1996) is an American actress.
-She gained recognition for playing Betty Cooper on the CW teen drama series Riverdale (2017–2023).
-She has also starred in the crime drama film Hustlers (2019) and the romantic drama film Chemical Hearts (2020).
+She portrayed Betty Cooper on the CW teen drama series Riverdale (2017–2023) earning 7 Teen Choice Awards as well as nominations for a Critics' Choice Award and three People's Choice Awards.

+Reinhart early film work includes supporting roles in The Kings of Summer (2013), Miss Stevens (2016), and Hustlers (2019).
+She has since taken leading roles in the romance films Chemical Hearts (2020), Look Both Ways (2022), and The Love Hypothesis (2026) as well as the crime drama American Sweatshop (2025) and the comedy-drama miniseries Hal & Harper (2025), all of which she also served as an executive producer.

 Early life

-Reinhart was born in Cleveland, Ohio, and raised in the nearby town of Bay Village.
+Reinhart was born in Cleveland, Ohio, to Amy and Daniel Reinhart, and raised in the nearby town of Bay Village.
 She is of German and French descent and has stated her surname is of German origin.
-She developed a love for singing, acting, and dancing at the age of 10, and asked her mom to drive her to New York City for auditions.
-Reinhart moved to Los Angeles when she was 18 years old to pursue acting and almost gave up after five months.
+Reinhart is the middle of three sisters.
+She developed a love for singing, acting, and dancing at the age of 10, and asked her mother to drive her to New York City for auditions.
+Reinhart moved to Charlotte, North Carolina, when she was 16 years old.
+Reinhart moved to Los Angeles when she was 18 years old to pursue acting and after five months, she returned home to Charlotte, North Carolina, and worked with a therapist.

 Career

+2010–2016: Early roles

 Reinhart starred in the television pilot for Scientastic!
 (2010) and guest starred on the television series Law & Order: Special Victims Unit (2011).
 She also starred in the films Lilith (2011), Not Waving But Drowning (2012), The Kings of Summer (2013), Gibsonburg (2013), Forever's End (2013), Miss Stevens (2016), and The Good Neighbor (2016).